 Want to Start a Career in Product Management?

 What does a product manager do every day, exactly?
 How do you get your foot in the door?
 What resources are available to help prospective product managers succeed?
 What are common product management tools and business process mapping software?
-If you’re interested in a product management career, check out our crash course introduction to the field:
+If you’re interested furthering your product management education, check out our crash course introduction to the field: